Sierra County DUI defense.

 Which court handles Sierra County DUI cases?

-Ten calendar days from the date of arrest to request the DMV hearing, or the suspension takes effect automatically 30 days after the arrest.
-The hearing is separate from the criminal case and is handled by phone or video.
+Ten calendar days from the arrest to request the DMV hearing, or the suspension takes effect automatically thirty days after the arrest.
+The hearing is handled by phone or video, so the county's remoteness is not an obstacle.

 Ready for your free analysis?